 - ECG and EEG changes

 - Increased heart rate

-Monitoring their bodies for these signs gives them insight about their anxiety, including its triggers and how quickly it develops into a full-blown attack.
-Getting real-time peek at the inner workings of their bodies assists them to deploy relaxation methods rapidly before the problem escalates.
+Monitoring their bodies for these signs gives them insight into their anxiety, including its triggers and how quickly it develops into a full-blown attack.
+Getting a real-time peek at the inner workings of their bodies assists them to deploy relaxation methods rapidly before the problem escalates.